-This training course covers the issues involved in developing software for platforms powered by the ARM Cortex-R5 processor.
+This training course covers the issues involved in developing software for platforms powered by the Arm Cortex-R5 processor.

-Software engineers designing applications for platforms based around the ARM Cortex-R5 processor Core.
+Software engineers designing applications for platforms based around the Arm Cortex-R5 processor Core.
 Much of the content is relevant to users of 3rd party tools but we cannot undertake to cover them in any detail.

 Delegates should have a basic understanding of microprocessor systems and be familiar with assembler or C programming.
-A basic awareness of ARM and experience of embedded system development is helpful, but not essential.
+A basic awareness of Arm and experience of embedded system development is helpful, but not essential.

-This class uses training materials developed by ARM®
+This class uses training materials developed by Arm®

 Architecture versions • Registers and instruction sets • Exception model • Memory model • Coprocessors • Architecture extensions

-ARM DS-5 • Tool Licensing • GNU and ABI • Debug Interfaces
+Arm DS-5 • Tool Licensing • GNU and ABI • Debug Interfaces

 Load/Store Instructions • Data Processing Instructions • Flow Control • Miscellaneous • DSP